aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/06_fields.md

 missing), so it is necessary to provide a second file: the `.struct` file.

-If the file extension is not `.clmsum` (e.g. `.clmup` or `.clmdn`), you can force critic2 to use the WIEN2k interpreter by preceding the file name with the keyword WIEN:
+If the file extension is not `.clmsum`, `.clmup`, or `.clmdn`, you can force critic2 to use the WIEN2k interpreter by preceding the file name with the keyword WIEN:
 ~~~
-LOAD WIEN file.clmup
+LOAD WIEN file.vtot
 ~~~
 Some of these files (e.g. potentials) may have different normalizations for the l=0 m=0 components in the muffins if they do